spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 [maxogden](//github.com/maxogden),
 [mikeal](//github.com/mikeal)
 and [damonoehlman](//github.com/DamonOehlman)
-for their input on the draft version of this essay.
+for their input on the draft version of this analysis.

 Thanks to [jmar777](//github.com/jmar777) for making suspend